gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 We then would like to eliminate `(9)` and `(10)` by pairing them with `(3)` and `(8)`.
 Can we still do so?
 One way we could do this is by introducing the `[take]` flag.
-The `[take]` flag on a load_strong says that one is semantically loading a value from a memory location and are taking ownership of the value thus eliding the retain.
+The `[take]` flag on a `load [take]` says that one is semantically loading a value from a memory location and are taking ownership of the value thus eliding the retain.
 In terms of SIL this flag is defined as:

-    %x = load_strong [take] %x_ptr : $*C
+    %x = load [take] %x_ptr : $*C

       =>

     %x = load %x_ptr : $*C

-Why do we care about having such a `load_strong [take]` instruction when we could just use a `load`?
+Why do we care about having such a `load [take]` instruction when we could just use a `load`?
 The reason why is that a normal `load` has unsafe unowned ownership (i.e. it has no implications on ownership).
 We would like for memory that has non-trivial type to only be able to be loaded via instructions that maintain said ownership.
 We will allow for casting to trivial types as usual to provide such access if it is required.

 Thus we have achieved the desired result: